dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 Interleaving preliminary executions with validations avoids unnecessary work executing transactions that might follow aborted transactions.
 For example, in the running scenario using block B, validating TX4 immediately causes re-execution, hence higher transactions may not need to abort/re-execute.

 With task stealing, it is hard to lay out an exact timing of tasks during execution in advance, because it depends on real-time latency and interleaving of validation and execution tasks.
-A possible execution with 3 threads may result in the following time steps:
+Below is a possible execution of S-2 over B with 3 threads.

+* Possible time steps with three threads:
   1. parallel execution/validation of TX2-TX4; 2,3 succeed, 4 fails, `nextValidation` set to 5
   2. parallel execution/validation of TX4-TX6; 4,5 succeed, 6 fails, `nextValidation` set to 7
   3. parallel execution/validation of TX6-TX8; 6,7 succeed, 8 fails, `nextValidation` set to 9